A Novel Image Denoising Algorithm Using Concepts of Quantum Many-Body Theory: Quantum many-body theory for imaging

 \subsubsection{Application to image processing}

 We propose to extend this multi-body theory to build an adaptive basis for imaging applications by assimilating similarities between patches into the quantum framework.
 Similar to non-local mean filter-based approaches, the proposed algorithm splits the image or a local region into into small patches ranging from $1$ to $w$.
-Each of these patches acts as a single-particle quantum system, which allows the Hamiltonian operator to be defined for each patch as follows: where, $\bsH_a$ and $\bsH_{0_a}$ are the Hamiltonians in the patch $\bsA$ respectively for the many-body system and a single particle system (as discretized in \eqref{eq:H}). $\bsI_{ab}$ and $\bsH_{I_a}$ represent respectively the interaction between the $\bsA$ and $\bsB$ patches and the total interaction between the patch $\bsA$ and the other patches in the system.
-Thus, inside the patch $\bsA$ the effective potential $\bsV_a^{effective}$ is Therefore, we have a different adaptive basis for each patch containing a unique effective potential $\bsV_a^{effective}$.
-Thus the problem of finding the adaptive basis is transformed into the solution of the system of $w$ equations, as follows: where similar discretization procedures should be applied in each patch as in \eqref{eq:H}.
+Each of these patches acts as a single-particle quantum system, which allows the Hamiltonian operator to be defined for each patch as follows:

+where, $\bsH_{0_a}$ is the Hamiltonian in the patch $\bsA$ for a single particle system (as discretized in \eqref{eq:H}). $\bsI_{ab}$ and $\bsH_{I_a}$ represent respectively the interaction between the $\bsA$ and $\bsB$ patches and the total interaction between the patch $\bsA$ and the other patches in the system.
+Thus, inside the patch $\bsA$ the effective potential $\bsV_a^{effective}$ is

+Therefore, we have a different adaptive basis for each patch containing a unique effective potential $\bsV_a^{effective}$ associated with an energy $E_a$.
+Fig.~\ref{fig:flow} depicts one such simple example of constructing adaptive vectors from the many-patch interaction concept.
+Thus the problem of finding the adaptive basis is transformed into the solution of the system of $w$ equations, as follows: